 According to SCDPS, some of the most common primary reasons for car accidents in South Carolina include:

-- Driving too fast for the traffic and weather conditions of the roadway, which account for around 34,000 accidents a year.
+• Driving too fast for the traffic and weather conditions of the roadway accounts for around 34,000 accidents a year.

-- Failure to yield the right-of-way, which resulted in around 24,000 accidents on South Carolina roadways each year.
+• Failure to yield the right-of-way resulted in around 24,000 accidents on South Carolina roadways each year.

-- Improper lane change, which causes more than 10,000 accidents in the state a year.
+• Improper lane changes cause more than 10,000 accidents in the state every year.

-- Following another vehicle too closely (tailgating), which accounts for more than 8,000 accidents a year.
+• Following another vehicle too closely (tailgating) accounts for more than 8,000 accidents a year.

-- Distracted driving, which is a primary factor in more than 7,400 South Carolina traffic collisions a year.
+• Distracted driving is a primary factor in more than 7,400 South Carolina traffic collisions a year.

-- Driving under the influence of drugs or alcohol, which is a primary factor in around 5,200 accidents a year.
+• Driving under the influence of drugs or alcohol is a primary factor in around 5,200 accidents a year.
 Columbia has at least 11 colleges that serve the area.
 According to American Addiction Centers, around 80 percent of college students consume alcohol, and about half of all college students binge drink.
-Accidents can happen when this populace of less-experienced drivers gets behind the wheel while impaired.
+Drunk driving accidents can happen when this populace of less-experienced drivers gets behind the wheel while impaired.

 The Types of Accidents That Can Result in the Need for Compensation

-Just as there are many reasons why accidents occur on Columbia roadways, there are also many types of accidents.
+There are many reasons why car accidents occur on Columbia roadways; there are also many types of accidents.
 While some of these accidents are more likely to result in serious injuries, any collision between two or more motor vehicles places the occupants in danger.

 The injuries sustained in car accidents include:

-- Broken bones, which will often heal within weeks or months but can result in chronic pain, loss of mobility, and other long-term issues.
+• Broken bones will often heal within weeks or months but can result in chronic pain, loss of mobility, and other long-term issues.

 Here is a look at the accidents that most commonly require an injured party to seek compensation through the personal injury claims process.